Posted on: 11 August 2023

 May

-Europe Series PYRENE RAID
+ARWS Europe PYRENE RAID

 After more than 15 years organizing AR in Spain, Peña Guara mountain club presents to you their new project, "Pyrene Raid", an incredible race across the Pyrenees with the most beautiful mountain landscapes of Spain.
 In 2024 the race will discover the Tena Valley, a real paradise for adventure sports.
 200km of race with pure MTB stages, high-mountain Trekking stages, Kayak&Paddle Surf, Canyoning, Via Ferrata, Abseil... and really good maps based on orienteering cartography for all the stages. ¡Huesca province, recently named as the best European Adventure Tourism Destination, welcomes you to discover our mountains!

-17 May - 19 May 2024
+17 May - 19 May 2024 (Past Race)

 Distance